 - Site - Here in the Loadster docs, we frequently use the term “site” broadly to describe a website, a web application, or an API.
-Pretty much anything HTTP.
-So if you’re testing an API or dynamic web application, your scripts will be different, but the overall load testing approach is similar.
+Pretty much anything HTTP(S).
+Depending on whether you’re testing a static site, a dynamic web app, or an API, your scripts will be different, but the overall load testing approach is similar.

-- Virtual User or V-User - A simulated user.
-Imagine a pretend user sitting in a chair somewhere with a coffee and a web browser.
-Now imagine thousands of them!
-Each virtual user has its own session state, cookie store, etc, just like a real user’s browser.
-A load test typically consists of many virtual users (v-users) hitting your site at once.
+- Bot (or Virtual User or V-User) - A simulated user.
+Imagine a human with a web browser.
+Now imagine thousands of them, all hitting your site at once.
+Each bot maintains its own session state, cookie store, etc, just like a real user.
+A load test is comprised of many bots hitting your site at once.

-- V-User Group - A group of virtual users, all running the same script with the same configuration.
+- Bot Group - A group of bots (virtual users), all running the same script with the same configuration.
 You can have multiple groups in a load test if you need to simulate multiple user behaviors or configurations simultaneously.

-- Scenario - A recipe for a load test, made up of one or more virtual user groups.
-Each group within the scenario can have its own settings and behavior, such as simulated network bandwidth, randomized wait times, etc.
+- Scenario - A recipe for a load test, made up of one or more bot groups.
+Each group within the scenario can run a different script and have its own settings and behavior, such as simulated network bandwidth, randomized wait times, etc.

-- Dataset - Datasets contain unique values for each virtual user to use.
-When multiple virtual users are submitting web forms or other transactional data, you can pull the data from a dataset so each submission is unique.
+- Dataset - Datasets contain unique values for each bot to use.
+When multiple bots are submitting web forms or other transactional data, you can pull this data from a dataset so each submission is unique.

 - Test - A multi-user load test.
-While the load test is running, you can filter data and analyze errors in real time.
-After the test finishes, you can export a report and share the results with your team.
+While the load test is running, you can view aggregated results and analyze errors in real time.
+After the test finishes, Loadster generates a report so you can share the results with your team.